Opal card

-Opal is a contactless smartcard fare collection system for public transport services in the greater Sydney area.
+Opal is a contactless smartcard fare collection system for public transport services in New South Wales, Australia.
 Operation of the Opal system is managed by Transport for NSW.
-First launched in late 2012, Opal is valid on Transport for NSW's metro, train, bus, ferry and light rail services that operate in Sydney and the neighbouring Central Coast, Hunter Region, Blue Mountains, Illawarra and Southern Highlands areas.
+First launched in late 2012, Opal is valid on Transport for NSW's metro, train, bus, ferry and light rail services that operate in Sydney, Central Coast, Hunter Region, Blue Mountains, Illawarra and Southern Highlands areas.
 Opal equipment was designed from the start to support a variety of cards, but launched with the captive Opal cards.

 Opal cards are the standard method of paying for fares on the Opal system.
 The card is a credit card-sized smartcard which includes a microchip and internal RFID aerial, allowing the card to communicate with readers.
 The microchip enables value to be loaded onto the card, as well as allowing the journey details to be recorded and the appropriate fare deducted from the stored value on the card.
 Passengers 'tap on' and 'tap off' any services whenever they travel through the public transport network.
 Opal cards can also be used to pay for fares on selected third party transport services via a facility known as OpalPay.

 After a gradual rollout from 2017, the Opal system has accepted contactless payment via credit card, debit card and linked devices with the same fares and benefits as an adult Opal card since 2019.

 History

 Integration

-Sydney has used a number of automated ticketing systems since the opening of the Eastern Suburbs Railway in June 1979.
+Sydney has used a number of automated ticketing systems since the opening of the Eastern Suburbs railway line in June 1979.
 The Sydney Automated Fare Collection System (AFC) was rolled out across all government-run CityRail (train) and State Transit Authority (bus and ferry) services in Greater Sydney between 1988 and 1993.
 The system featured loose integration between the different modes of transport, a complex fare structure and excluded private operators.
 By being limited to the services provided by the government agencies, most bus services in the outer western, northern and southern parts of Sydney, including all bus services of the Blue Mountains, Central Coast, and Illawarra regions were excluded from the system.

 A unified brand for the majority of public transport tickets was introduced in April 2010.
 MyZone was designed to simplify the fare system and remove one of the stumbling blocks to the introduction of a smart card.
 The AFC system was retained where it was in use, but tickets could also be used on private buses – and subsequently on light rail – by presenting a ticket to the bus driver or tram conductor.